ryan-hill83/Chiro-Delivered/README.md

 ### Back End ###

-The back end of this project is built with Node.Js, MongoDB, and Express.
-It also includes Bcrypt for password encryption, Nexmo for sending out appointment confirmation texts messages, and Mongoose to connect with MLabs online Mongo database.
-The fron and backend communciate wth each other using Axios for the HTTP requests.
+The back end of this project was built with Node.Js, MongoDB, and Express.
+It also includes Bcrypt for password encryption, Nexmo for sending out appointment confirmation texts messages, and Mongoose to connect with the MLabs online MongoDB database.
+The front and backend communciate wth each other using Axios for the HTTP requests.

 ### Screenshots ###

 ![Schedule](https://github.com/rgawick/chiro_delivered/blob/master/CD-Schedule.png)
-*Scheduling appointment, built with Material-UI's date picker and stepper.*
+*Scheduling an appointment, built with Material-UI's date picker and stepper*

 ![Review Appointments](https://github.com/rgawick/chiro_delivered/blob/master/CD-screenshot.png)
-*Reviewing appointments for the users*
+*Reviewing patient appointments from the admin view*

 ![Admin Options](https://github.com/rgawick/chiro_delivered/blob/master/CD_Admin.gif)
-*The admin options, includng confirming/ reviewing apppointments, viewing users, and viewing feedback*
+*The admin options including confirming / reviewing apppointments, viewing users, and viewing feedback*